rplant8/documentchain/doc/init.md

 Copy dmsd.init to /etc/init.d/dmsd.
 Test by running `service dmsd start`.

-Using this script, you can adjust the path and flags to the dmsd program by setting the dmsd and FLAGS environment variables in the file /etc/sysconfig/dmsd.
+Using this script, you can adjust the path and flags to the dmsd program by setting the DMSD and FLAGS environment variables in the file /etc/sysconfig/dmsd.
 You can also use the DAEMONOPTS environment variable here.

-4e) macOS (OS X)
+4e) Mac OS X

-Copy org.dms.dmsd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.dms.dmsd.plist`.
+Copy org.documentchain.dmsd.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.documentchain.dmsd.plist`.

 This Launch Agent will cause dmsd to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run dmsd as the current user.
-You will need to modify org.dms.dmsd.plist if you intend to use it as a Launch Daemon with a dedicated dmscore user.
+You will need to modify org.documentchain.dmsd.plist if you intend to use it as a Launch Daemon with a dedicated dmscore user.

 5. Auto-respawn